SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/GEAR/index.rst

 :math:`\sigma` the velocity dispersion.

-This must be directly implemented into the hydro schemes, therefore only a subset of schemes (Gadget-2 and Pressure-Energy) are currently implemented.
+This must be directly implemented into the hydro schemes, therefore only a subset of schemes (Gadget-2, SPHENIX and Pressure-Energy) have the floor available.
 In order to implement it, you need equation 12 in `Hopkins 2013 <https://arxiv.org/abs/1206.5006>`_:

 .. math::